-AWS Certification as a Path to Diversity and Inclusion in Tech
+AWS Certification: Path to Diversity and Inclusion in IT

 There are many options for a career in IT.
 AWS certification offers an exciting path to diversity and inclusion in tech, and a great opportunity for anyone interested in IT.

 Want to get up and running fast in the cloud?
 We provide cloud and DevOps consulting to startups and small to medium-sized enterprise.
 Schedule a no-obligation call today.

 73% of developers worldwide think diversity is at least somewhat important, and 41% rank it as very important.
 Despite this, it's a topic many companies are uncomfortable talking about.

 Statistics on diversity in a given industry show where improvements need to be made.
 For instance, 31 Canadian companies were surveyed by CBC, and only two responded, admitting that less than 50% of their workforce in all departments are women.